 Hire the Best Qualified and Suited Employees

-The first important step you need to implement in your workplace is a policy whereby you only seek to hire the best-qualified and most suited employees.
+The first important step you need to implement in your workplace is a policy whereby you only seek to hire the best-qualified and most-suited employees.
 The hiring stage offers you the first opportunity to obtain talented persons who share in your company’s vision and mission.

 The interviewing process should, therefore, be mainly focused on not only evaluating prospecting employees’ skills and competencies but also getting their ability to fit well within your company’s culture.

-You should also endeavor to understand the prospecting employees’ ability to fit well within the existing co-workers and managers.
-Generally, employees who generate a liking for their co-workers, managers, and company, in general, would tend to hold their positions in the long run without seeking employment opportunities from other companies.
+You should also endeavor to understand the prospecting employees’ ability to fit well with the existing co-workers and managers.
+Generally, employees who generate a liking for their co-workers, managers, and the company, in general, would tend to hold their positions in the long run without seeking employment opportunities from other companies.

 You may also need to utilize the hiring process as an opportunity to evaluate the employees’ confidence in working with your company by asking relevant questions such as how long they intend to stay within your business.
 A well-executed hiring process leads to a group of compatible workers who can weather the existing and emergent challenges to retain their job positions.

 Training employees give you an opportunity to gradually enhance their skill sets.
 It also increases their competencies and enables them to discharge their responsibilities well.
 Employee training and employee retention go hand in hand.

 Sometimes, employees may be academically qualified and certified to fit within a certain job position.
 However, due to variations that your company upholds regarding the workplace culture and slight adjustments in responsibility sets, the said employees may need a slight adjustment in their competencies.

 Training gives you an opportunity to equip your workers while focusing on particular areas of importance.
 Such training should focus on, among other things, equipping your workers with emergent technologies and trends, even if such is not required in their workplace obligations.